The city of Chiang Rai has four absolutely stunning hot springs that you should definitely visit on your trip to Thailand.

 1. Huay Mark Liam Hot Spring

-The Huay Mark Liam is one of the most well-known hot springs in Chiang Rai.
+The Huay Mark Liam is one of the most well-known Chiang Rai Hot Springs.
 It is located along the Kok River in Lam Nam Kok National Park.

 The picturesque setting of the hot spring is a natural forest is what makes it so famous.
 However, you cannot bathe or dip your feet here.